 Learn how to get started with the backtesting feature inside ThinkTrader called Traders Gym.
 This step-by-step guide will show you exactly what you need to get started with the desktop version of this free manual Forex backtesting software right now.

 I wasn't able to find a good manual on how to setup Traders Gym, even on the ThinkMarkets website, so I decided to create one.

 Stick around until the end to find out how well Traders Gym compares to the top backtesting software out there.

 Step 1: Download the Desktop Version of ThinkTrader

 Get started by going to the ThinkTrader website.
 Then download the appropriate version for your device.

-The link is at the bottom of the ThinkTrader page.
+The link is at the top of the page.

 I would highly recommend using the desktop version for backtesting.
 It's much easier to use than the mobile versions.

 ThinkTrader used to be called Trade Interceptor, so don't get confused if you see both names online.